anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     ssh -i ~/.ssh/id_rsa [USERNAME]@[EXTERNAL_IP]
     ```

-**Note:**
+> [!NOTE]

-- The "Block project-wide SSH keys" option doesn't have effect on this method.
+> - The "Block project-wide SSH keys" option doesn't have effect on this method.
 Regardless of the option enabled or disabled, the key added to the Instance metadata will be added to the VM's ~/.ssh/authorized_keys file.
-- Key additions in the Project Metadata is logged in the platform's audit trails.
+> - Key additions in the Project Metadata is logged in the platform's audit trails.

 ## Persisting in Compute Engine VMs: OS Login